 Another thing is that flies carry with them bacteria and dirt on their legs.
 Simply landing on our food can transfer these pathogens to us.

 Flies have four distinct life stages: egg, larva, pupa, and adult.

 Adult female flies lay eggs, which then hatch to become larvae.
 Usually, flies spend most of their lives in this stage than the adult stage.
 The pupa stage comes next, then the adult stage, which is the stage of their lives that we are used to.
 This is usually short, and their only purpose at this stage in their lives is to mate and lay eggs.
 Their species are very successful because of their ability to effectively and very quickly during mating season.

 The most common types of flies here in the United States are the house fly, the little house fly, horse fly, cluster fly, and the black fly.

-Housefly – These are the flies that usually find inside your homes.
-House flies are about ⅜ inches in length and grey or black in colour with four dark lines in the thorax.
+Housefly - These are the flies that usually find inside your homes.
+House flies are about ⅜ inches in length and grey or black in color with four dark lines in the thorax.
 The female house flies are slightly larger than the male house flies.
 They have large compound eyes that enable them to see things from any angle, even behind them.
 This explains why it is very hard to sneak up on them even from behind because they can still actually see you and manage to avoid swatters.
 They have hair-like projections found all over their bodies.

 House flies can also be both a nuisance and health risks to restaurants.
 They can turn off customers just by their presence alone.
 They also are the top causes of disease among their workers.